On the Ehrhart Theory of Generalized Symmetric Edge Polytopes: Proof of Theorem

 Now, suppose $c(T) = 0$ and $\epsilon(T) = 1$ and let $T$ be a member of our triangulating tree set satisfying both equations.
 We can establish orientations on any chordless pair as in the previous case, although there are now only $n-1$ of these pairs.
-For any cycle containing $\etilde$, the orientations of $\etilde$ and the unpaired edge should also be opposite; otherwise we can find at least $(n+1)$ edges with the same direction in the $(2n+1)$-cycle of $\Gamma(n+1)$ (see Corollary~\ref{cor: chordless pair orientations} and Lemma~\ref{lem: feasible trees}).
+For any cycle containing $\etilde$ and the unpaired edge $e$, the orientations of $\etilde$ and $e$ should also be opposite; otherwise we can find at least $(n+1)$ edges with the same direction in the $(2n+1)$-cycle of $\Gamma(n+1)$ (see Corollary~\ref{cor: chordless pair orientations} and Lemma~\ref{lem: feasible trees}).

 The definitions of $L(T)$ and $R(T)$ then make it clear that $T$ can contribute any of the following summands to the $h^*$-polynomial, depending on the orientation and the location of the unpaired edge, $e$: \begin{itemize} \item If $\etilde$ and $e$ are pointing away from each other and $e \in L(T)$, then $T$ contributes the summand $t^2(2t)^{n-1}$. \item If $\etilde$ and $e$ are pointing away from each other and $e \in R(T)$, then $T$ contributes the summand $t(2t)^{n-1}$. \item If $\etilde$ and $e$ are pointing towards each other and $e \in L(T)$, then $T$ contributes the summand $(2t)^{n-1}$. \item If $\etilde$ and $e$ are pointing towards each other and $e \in R(T)$, then $T$ contributes the summand $t(2t)^{n-1}$. \end{itemize} Thus, by considering all orientations on the edges of a spanning tree satisfying $c(T) = 0$ and $\epsilon(T) = 1$, the tree will contribute a summand of $(1+t)^2(2t)^{n-1}$.